troymessina/ElectronicsLab/chapters/07Transistors.md

 ## Part 4 - The Transistor Amplifier

 Build the following transistor amplifier; don’t worry too much about the actual design of the circuit – just note that with an ideal BJT it has a gain of 100 (in actuality, it will be closer to 50) without the feedback.
 Use the largest valued capacitors you can find
-($C\ge 1~{\rm \mu F}).
+($C\ge 1~{\rm \mu F}$).
 Measure the gain as a function of frequency with a sine-wave.
 Make sure the amplitude to the input signal is small enough that the output isn’t clipped due to the circuit’s high gain!
 Also observe the output when driven by a triangle-wave.
 Note the frequency when the output triangle is distorted.
 ```{figure}
 :label: fig:transistors:amplifier
 :width: 80%